gorillanet/system-bus-radio-neon/README.md

     * YT3-X50L

 # Relation
-An APK version(Android) will also be available soon.
+APK version(Android) will also be available soon.